jaimiles23/jobboard_visitor/README.md

 ## TODO
 - [ ] Add logic flag so only updated `Jobboards.md` if the job_queue is modified - because new jobs are added to the list.
+- [ ] Change script to use PathLib library instead of absolute file paths - this way, new users won't need to change filename constants.
 - [ ] Fix geography in **jobboards.xlsx** - Doesn't make sense to store country, state, & city separately.
   - [ ] Create relational table with unique rows containing `country`, `city`, `state`
   - [ ] Update **jobboards.xlsx** with relational table primary ids